qihongl/learn-hippo/docs/paper_task_encoding/RESULTS.md

 These are exploratory synthetic simulations.
 The fixed- and variable-duration DM results use ten seeds each; only the fixed-duration condition passes all criteria.
 The original selected full-mixture follow-up and the progress-policy screen failed.
-The batch-32 screen passed only three development seeds and still showed nonmonotonic trajectories.
-The memory store has two global slots, but the decision procedure permits only one trace per event, so unreserved-capacity training remains gated pending the ten-seed replication.
-The recurrent extension remains deferred.
+The batch-32 screen passed three development seeds but failed its locked ten-seed replication and still showed nonmonotonic trajectories.
+The memory store has two global slots, but the decision procedure permits only one trace per event;
-The result demonstrates basic computational feasibility and a candidate full-task optimizer, not a confirmed full-task effect or a human mechanism.
-Complete methods, learning curves, limitations, compute requirements, and next experiments are in [`experiment_report.html`](experiment_report.html).
+unreserved-capacity and recurrent training remain gated.
+The result demonstrates basic fixed-duration DM feasibility, not a reliable full-task effect or a human mechanism.
+Complete methods, learning curves, limitations, compute requirements, and next decisions are in [`experiment_report.html`](experiment_report.html).